LunarLogic/phoenix_website/README.md

 ## Deployment configuration

-* `$ mix release.init` based on https://hexdocs.pm/distillery/getting-started.html
+* Generate a new [rel/config.exs](rel/config.exs) file with `$ mix release.init`.
+You can learn more here if you like https://hexdocs.pm/distillery/getting-started.html
-* Add [lib/phoenix_website/release_tasks.ex](lib/phoenix_website/release_tasks.ex) file to the repo and ensure the module name is relevant to your app `PhoenixWebsite` and the atoms mentioned in the code for it as well `phoenix_website`.
+* Add [lib/phoenix_website/release_tasks.ex](lib/phoenix_website/release_tasks.ex) file to the repo and ensure the module name is relevant to your app `PhoenixWebsite` and the atoms mentioned in the code for it as well `:phoenix_website`.
 * Add [rel/commands/seed.sh](rel/commands/seed.sh) and set executable chmod for it `$ chmod a+x rel/commands/seed.sh`.
-* In [rel/config.exs](rel/config.exs) read Erlang Cookie from ENV and add seed command and plugin LinkConfig.
+* In [rel/config.exs](rel/config.exs) file we should read Erlang Cookie from ENV and add seed command with plugin LinkConfig.
   ```
   environment :prod do
     set include_erts: true